Koen-vdl/Conda-and-Bioconda-tutorial/Automating_tasks_with_loops_and_Bash_scripts.md

 bash my_first_script.bash
 ```

 We see the same output is being printed to the screen.
-Unlike before though, we hold on to the commands we used to produce the output.
+Unlike before though, we hold on to the commands we used to produce the output (in the form of the `my_first_script.bash` script).

 **3. Running the ARTIC pipeline the easy way**